In the name of Allah, Most Beneficent, Most Merciful.

 “O Allah!
-Make the months of Rajab and Sha’ban blessed for us, and let us reach the month of Ramadhan” (at-Tabrani and Ahmad).
+Make the months of Rajab and Sha’ban blessed for us, and let us reach the month of Ramadhan” (Tabrani and Ahmad).

 The month of Rajab is therefore considered sacred, and the Sunnah is to make use of this month together with Sha’ban to prepare for even greater rewards in the month of Ramadhan.
 Some scholars say that Rajab and Sha’ban are great months for making up missed (qadha) prayers and fasts of the previous year, and especially for sisters who may be looking to make up for their missed fasts.
 Whatever the case, these months are amongst the best to increase in our good deeds, charity and worshipping Allah (سبحانه و تعالى).

-To determine the start of these months, let us revive the Sunnah of moon sighting, InshaAllah.
+To determine the correct start of these months, let us revive the Sunnah of moon sighting in the UK, InshaAllah

 Checked by: Mufti Amjad Mohammed